stephanmg/VRL-NeuGen-Plugin/README.md

 ## Command Line

-Go to the project folder:

-    cd VRL-Tutorial-Plugin-01/VRL-Tutorial-Plugin-01

-and call the `installVRLPlugin`  [Gradle](http://www.gradle.org/) task to build and install the plugin:
+Go to the project folder and call the `installVRLPlugin`  [Gradle](http://www.gradle.org/) task to build and install the plugin.

+### Bash (Linux/OS X/Cygwin/other Unix-like OS)

+    cd Path/To/VRL-Tutorial-Plugin-01/VRL-Tutorial-Plugin-01
     ./gradlew installVRLPlugin

+### Windows (CMD)

+    cd Path\To\VRL-Tutorial-Plugin-01\VRL-Tutorial-Plugin-01
+    gradlew installVRLPlugin

 Finally, restart VRL-Studio